johnmalcolm/Regression-Modelling-with-R/README.md

 5. Illustrating unimportant predictors with shipping labour hours dataset
 6. Transformations into Quadratic and Square Root Models
 7. Prediction Intervals and transformations for home tax dataset
-8. Transformations for GDP~Internet Model.ipynb
+8. Transformations for GDP~Internet Model
-9. Analysis of interactions in multivariate analysis .ipynb
+9. Analysis of interactions in multivariate analysis
-10. Removal of interaction terms.ipynb
+10. Removal of interaction terms
-11. Confounding levels in qualitative factors.ipynb
+11. Confounding levels in qualitative factors
-12. Diagnostic Plots, Leverage, Cooks Distance & Outliers.ipynb
+12. Diagnostic Plots, Leverage, Cooks Distance & Outliers

+## The Jupyter Server

+I have setup a Jupyter Notebook server on an AWS EC2 instance accessible at https://stats.fieldmap.me/.
+If you would like access to the server please contact hi@johnmalcolmdesign.com